warroyo/tkgm-autoscaling/README.md

    ![alt text](images/image3.png)

-1. Create a cluster and add the following annotations to the nodepool annotations section.
+1. Create a cluster and add the following labels to the nodepool labels section.

    ```
    cluster.x-k8s.io/cluster-api-autoscaler-node-group-max-size: "5"